elixirschool/elixirschool/lessons/advanced/gen-stage.md

 {#PID<0.109.0>, 229066, :state_doesnt_matter}
 ```

 We did it!
-As we expected our application only omits even numbers and it does so _quickly_.
+As we expected our application only emits even numbers and it does so _quickly_.

 At this point we have a working pipeline.
-There is a producer emitting numbers, a producer-consumber discarding odd numbers, and a consumer is displaying all of this and continuing the flow.
+There is a producer emitting numbers, a producer-consumer discarding odd numbers, and a consumer displaying all of this and continuing the flow.
 We mentioned in the introduction that it was possible to have more than one producer or consumer, let's take a look at just that.

 If we examine the `IO.inspect/1` output from our example we see that every event is handled by a single PID.
 Let's make some adjustments for multiple workers by modifying `lib/genstage_example.ex`: